 Enjoy the magic of Autumn nights by planning for Guy Fawkes.
 Start researching now, to plan where you're going to enjoy the fireworks and who with.
 Let yourself

 be wowed by the dazzle and colour of fireworks as they explode in the sky, enjoy

 the warmth of a bonfire on a cool evening, and take in the smoky scent of the

 Autumn air.
-Bonfire displays are a perfect opportunity to pay attention to all
+Bonfire displays are a perfect opportunity to spend time with loved ones.

 roaring fire or spending a night snuggled up in a blanket with a good book or

 Autumn is a time for rest, with much of the nation’s wildlife

 going in to hibernation.
 Take a cue from the natural world, and make sure you

 invest some time into getting your 8 hours’ sleep a night.
 Pay attention to your breathing,